ICOM-CECA BEST PRACTICE Award

 Duration and terms of the grant

-The list of winning proposals will be made public as of 5 June 2023.
+The list of winning proposals will be made public as of June each year.
 The financial grant will be attributed to the three best programs.
 The person who submitted the program will be granted funds and personally receive the award certificate.
 Changes can occur only for exceptional and justified reasons and must be authorized by the jury.
-Selected members will ship items on 7 July 2023.
+Selected members will ship items on July of the relevant year.

 For three winners, the CECA Board will cover registration fees for the annual conference as well as a maximum of 400.00 euros toward accommodation expenses, upon presentation of an invoice and within the limit of the amount set.
 Transportation costs will not be covered.